JeremyLARDENOIS/dxignore/README.md

 # dxignore

-This tool allow you to ignore syncfile of Dropbox Linux
+This tool allow you to ignore file synchronisation of Dropbox in Linux

 ## Documentation